 Plant roots house one of the most diverse, yet vastly neglected, microbial communities on earth.
 The aim of the Gravitation programme, Microbial Imprinting for Crop Resilience (MiCRop), is to harness the genomic potential of root microbes as a new platform for improved stress resilience of future crops and sustainable food production.

-We will zoom in on the discovery of novel microbiome functions that are recruited by plants to alleviate environmental stress, and get insight into wild microbiome functions in the centres of origin that were ‘lost in translation’ during centuries of crop domestication.
-Moreover, we will identify novel plant traits that maximise the beneficial functions of the root microbiome and overcome environmental constraints or provide protection against pests and diseases.
-We will capitalise on our discoveries through our collaboration with the international CGIAR (CG) institutes and partners from the green life sciences industry.
-Together, we will translate our scientific milestones into deliverables for the design of future microbiome-assisted agroecosystems that are more resilient to environmental stress with less input of agrochemicals.
+We zoom in on the discovery of novel microbiome functions that are recruited by plants to alleviate environmental stress, and gain insights into wild microbiome functions in the centres of origin that were ‘lost in translation’ during centuries of crop domestication.
+Moreover, we are aiming to identify novel plant traits that maximise the beneficial functions of the root microbiome and overcome environmental constraints or provide protection against pests and diseases.
+We capitalise on our discoveries through our collaboration with the international CGIAR (CG) institutes and partners from the green life sciences industry.
+Together, we translate our scientific milestones into deliverables for the design of future microbiome-assisted agroecosystems that are more resilient to environmental stress with less input of agrochemicals.